getgrav/grav-theme-agency/README.md

 Manually updating Agency is pretty simple.
 Here is what you will need to do to get this done:

 * Delete the `your/site/user/themes/agency` directory.
-* Downalod the new version of the Agency theme from either [GitHub](https://github.com/getgrav/grav-plugin-agency) or [GetGrav.org](http://getgrav.org/downloads/themes#extras).
+* Download the new version of the Agency theme from either [GitHub](https://github.com/getgrav/grav-theme-agency) or [GetGrav.org](http://getgrav.org/downloads/themes).
 * Unzip the zip file in `your/site/user/themes` and rename the resulting folder to `agency`.
 * Clear the Grav cache.
 The simplest way to do this is by going to the root Grav directory in terminal and typing `bin/grav clear-cache`.